-Breaking down backstroke technique into it's separate parts makes it easier to focus on one part at a time.
-Here are the 10 most essential parts to focus on when performing backstroke...
+Breaking down backstroke technique into its separate parts makes it easier to focus on one part at a time.
+Here are the 10 most essential elements to focus on when performing backstroke.

 2. The alternating leg kick originates from the hip and remains within the body width.

-5. The hands enter the water little finger first, palm outwards with the upper arm just brushing past the ear.
+5. The hands enter the water with little-finger first, palm outwards with the upper arm just brushing past the ear.

 6. The arm pulls through an S shape pathway, finishing at the hip, palm downwards.